guimauveb/tinyDLM/README.md

     - [X] Duplicate filename checker
     - [IN PROGRESS] Add multiple links at the same time
     - [DOING] Create a "settings" window
-    - [DOING] Set download directory (transfers are stored in 'downloads')
+    - [X] Set download directory (transfers are stored in 'downloads')
-    - [DOING] Set the default number of simultaneous transfers to the number of CPU cores / threads
+    - [X] Set the default number of simultaneous transfers to the number of CPU cores / threads
     - [DOING] Set the number of max simultaneous transfers
     - [DOING] Set maximum download speed
     - [ ] Limit download speed in DownloaderCore